yijiaozhang/evolution_restore/README.md

 # Introduction

-This repository hosts the code for paper "Reconstructing the evolution history of networked complex systems.
+This repository hosts the code and data for paper "Reconstructing the evolution history of networked complex systems.
 Junya Wang, Yi-Jiao Zhang, Cong Xu, Jiaze Li, Jiachen Sun, Jiarong Xie, Ling Feng, Tianshou Zhou, and Yanqing Hu".

 The folder `code_machine_learning` contains code for our machine learning model to generate the reconstructed edge sequence of a given network.